Bauhinia galpinii

 The flowers of Bauhinia galpinii have done much to promote the plant among gardeners and pollinators, as illustrated by the one in action here.

 The habitat includes various kinds of woodland, thicket, scrub, bushveld and along watercourses, often where there is high rainfall.
-The species is not considered to be threatened in its habitat early in the twenty first century.
+The habitat population is deemed of least concern early in the twenty first century.

-Successful trials, those that did not kill their subjects, allow other ingredients in the social mix of discovery, components of recklessness, determination, panic, bravery and even cruelty to pass from human memory.
+Successful trials of new plants, those that did not kill their subjects, allow more ingredients into the social mix of discovery.
+Components of recklessness, determination, panic, bravery and even cruelty pass from human memory as the knowledge base expands.

-There are probably too few monuments on earth in honour of ancient (and who knows how recent) medical guineapigs, the unknown animal and human heroes or sacrifices of the profession (Manning, 2009; Coates Palgrave, 2002; Van Wyk and Gericke, 2000; Pooley, 1993; www.plantzafrica.com; http://redlist.sanbi.org).
+There are probably too few monuments on earth in honour of ancient (and who knows how recent) medical guineapigs.
+These unknown animal and human heroes or sacrifices of the profession represent milestones in the knowledge growth of our species (Manning, 2009; Coates Palgrave, 2002; Van Wyk and Gericke, 2000; Pooley, 1993; iNaturalist; www.plantzafrica.com; http://redlist.sanbi.org).